Certainty Blog

 Where do you see BBS in 5 years?

-In this blog series, we ask industry experts “Where do you see BBS in 5 years?”
+In this blog series, we ask industry experts “Where do you see Behavior-Based Safety (BBS) in 5 years?”
 We have spoken with industry professionals Joseph Braun, EHS Manager at Ferrara Candy Company; John Peoples, Global EHS Manager at Huntsman Corporation; and Chad Rasmussen, EHS Manager at Cardinal Health to get an insider look at how to manage an effective Behavior Based Safety management program.

-We’ve asked professional safety leaders this simple question “Where do you see BBS in 5 years?”
-Here are their responses, with a bit of insight from Certainty Software.
+We’ve asked professional safety leaders this simple question: “Where do you see BBS in 5 years?”
+Their responses reveal a consistent theme: Behavior-Based Safety is evolving from a reactive observation tool into a predictive, data-driven pillar of occupational health and safety management.
+Here are their perspectives, alongside insights from Certainty Software.

 BBS Playing a More Important Role than Ever

-Chad Rasmussen, EHS Manager at Cardinal Health sees BBS as “Playing a more important role than ever.
-As improvements are made to machine guarding and automation, the remaining hazards that an employee is exposed to will need to be mitigated by safe work procedures and protective equipment.
-Both of which require the individual employee to choose what they will do.”
-This optimistic and favorable outlooked on Behavior Based Safety still comes with some questions from Chad, “Will they follow the procedure they’re trained to do or use shortcuts?
-Will they wear the proper safety equipment, or do they feel it is too much a burden/forget to wear it?”
+Chad Rasmussen, EHS Manager at Cardinal Health, sees BBS as “playing a more important role than ever.
+As improvements are made to machine guarding and automation, the remaining hazards that an employee is exposed to will need to be mitigated by safe work procedures and protective equipment — both of which require the individual employee to choose what they will do.”
+This optimistic view of BBS’s trajectory still comes with practical questions from Chad: “Will they follow the procedure they’re trained to do, or use shortcuts?
+Will they wear the proper safety equipment, or do they feel it is too much of a burden or forget to wear it?”
+These questions are at the heart of why BBS programs remain essential.
+Engineering controls and automation can eliminate many physical hazards, but they cannot fully substitute for the human decisions that workers make dozens of times each day.
+As organizations progress along the safety maturity curve — from reactive to proactive — BBS observation programs that reinforce safe behaviors become increasingly central to achieving and sustaining low Total Recordable Incident Rates (TRIR).
+ISO 45001:2018 explicitly supports this approach, requiring organizations to address worker competence, participation, and behavioral factors as part of a comprehensive occupational health and safety management system.

 BBS to Make Data-driven Decisions & Prevent Incidents